 - As ZENworks has a strong implementation of the access control layer through its Roles and Rights, by properly configuring these for the users, you can ensure that they have access only to the information they are entitled to.
-To configure roles and rights through ZCC, see ZENworks 11 SP3 Administrator Accounts and Rights Reference. - Restrict the access to ZCC servers only to authorized persons.
+To configure roles and rights through ZCC, see ZENworks Administrator Accounts and Rights Reference. - Restrict the access to ZCC servers only to authorized persons.
 You may restrict ZCC access from a network subnet or IP range, so that unauthorized access to ZCC is prevented.
-For more information, see Restricting Access to ZENworks Control Center.
+For more information, see Section 1.2, "Restricting Access to ZENworks Control Center," on page 8.